1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

   * IaaS, PaaS, SaaS, FaaS...
   * 17 geographical regions, six more to come
     * Each region has multiple "Availability Zones"
+    * Each region is completely independent.
+Each Availability Zone is isolated
+    * Availability Zones in a region are connected through low-latency links.
 ![AWS regions](images/aws_regions.png)